paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 past year (Kwon 2020; Vlasschaert, Topf, and Hiremath 2020; Añazco et al. 2021).

-Given the heavy human and economic cost of the pandemic, there has been a natural tension in the scientific community between the need to publish research results quickly and the imperative to maintain consistently high quality standards in scientific reporting; indeed, a call for maintaining the standards in published research has even called this deluge of publications a “carnage of substandard research” (Bramstedt 2020).
-Part of the challenge of maintaining quality standards in published research is that, despite an abundance of recommendations and guidelines (Broggini et al. 2017; Ince, Hatton, and Graham-Cumming 2012; Ioannidis et al. 2014; Brunsdon and Comber 2020), in practice reproducibility has remained a lofty and somewhat aspirational goal (Konkol and Kray 2019; Konkol, Kray, and Pfeiffer 2019).
-As reported in the literature, only a woefully small proportion of published research was actually reproducible before the pandemic (Iqbal et al. 2016;
+Given the ruinous human and economic cost of the pandemic, there has been a natural tension in the scientific community between the need to publish research results quickly and the imperative to maintain consistently high quality standards in scientific reporting; indeed, a call for maintaining the standards in published research has termed the deluge of COVID-19 publications a “carnage of substandard research” (Bramstedt 2020).
+Part of the challenge of maintaining quality standards in published research is that, despite an abundance of recommendations and guidelines (e.g., Broggini et al. 2017; Ince, Hatton, and Graham-Cumming 2012; Ioannidis et al. 2014; Brunsdon and Comber 2020), in practice reproducibility has remained a lofty and somewhat aspirational goal (Konkol and Kray 2019; Konkol, Kray, and Pfeiffer 2019).
+As reported in the literature, only a woefully small proportion of published research was actually reproducible before the pandemic (Iqbal et al. 2016; Stodden, Seiler, and Ma 2018), and the situation does not appear to have changed substantially since (Sumner et al. 2020;
-Stodden, Seiler, and Ma 2018), and the situation does not appear to have changed substantially since (Sumner et al. 2020; Gustot 2020).
+Gustot 2020).

 The push for open data and software, along with more strenuous efforts towards open, reproducible research, is simply a continuation of